w3f/polkadot-wiki/docs/learn/learn-guides-polkadot-opengov.md

 `refundDecisionDeposit` extrinsics, respectively.
 Those calls will succeed if the proposal is completed as passing or failing.

-Users can not refund their deposit while the referendum is `Ongoing`.
-Similarly, users cannot refund their deposit if the proposal has `TimedOut` (see timeout conditions).
+Users can not refund their submission deposit while the referendum is `Ongoing`.
+Similarly, users cannot refund their submission deposit if the proposal has `TimedOut` (failing to submit the decision deposit within a 14-day period will lead to a referendum timeout).
 This behavior exists so that users can refrain from spamming the chain with proposals that have no interest from the community.
 If a proposal is in the `TimedOut` state, any user can call `slash_proposal_deposit`, which will move the funds from the user to a runtime-configured account, like the treasury.

 If you submitted a proposal and no decision deposit has been placed on that referenda, the submission deposit will not be claimable using the `refundSubmissionDeposit` extrinsic.
 To refund your deposit, you can start a new referendum and specifically request a refund from the treasury.
+You need to make sure you have enough balance for a new submission deposit and you will need to select the right track to ask for the refund.
+In any case, the [Small Tipper Track](../maintain/maintain-guides-polkadot-opengov.md#small-tipper) would be fine for any kind of deposit.